phargogh/2021-nci-ndr-sherlock/README.md

     docker container put stuff into `/root`.
 Singularity [restricts access](https://sylabs.io/guides/3.9/user-guide/singularity_and_docker.html#best-practices-for-docker-singularityce-compatibility) to `/root` when importing a docker container.
 You can get around this by setting permissions in a custom singularity definition, but it's better to just avoid putting stuff you need into `/root`.
-    Use `/opt/myapp` or similar instead.
+    Use `/opt/myapp` or similar instead, as recommended by [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
 * Sherlock executes tasks via the SLURM workload manager, which has its own abstractions.
    * Python's `multiprocessing.cpu_count()` will show the number of CPUs on the machine, not the number of cores available to the current process.
    * In SLURM lingo, "Task" is akin to "Process".
 You could have one task that has lots of threads and so needs few tasks but many CPUs.